 Prerequisite: Physics 240 and preceded or accompanied by Math 216.
-(4 credits) Basic principles and applications of solid state physics.
-Mathematical and physical description of classical and quantum mechanics, crystallography and diffraction.
-Applications to solid, including brand structure, bonding and physical properties.
+(4 credits) Basic principles of modern physics and quantum mechanics as pertain to solid state physics and the physical behavior of materials on the nanometer scale.
+Applications to solid state and nano-structured materials will be emphasized including band structure, bonding and magnetic, optical and electronic response.
+CourseProfile (ATLAS)